jesusmiguel123/Flask-Vue-Redis/README.md

 # RediSolar Python

-This is application created for the Redis University course completed [RU102PY, Redis for Python Developers](https://university.redis.com/courses/ru102py/).
+This is the application created for the Redis University course completed [RU102PY, Redis for Python Developers](https://university.redis.com/courses/ru102py/).

 ## Setup